ionic-team/ionic-site/content/docs/pro/live-deploy/plugin-api.md

 # Deploy Plugin API

 When using `UPDATE_METHOD="auto"` or `UPDATE_METHOD="background"`, the plugin manages updates for you.
-If you'd like to manually control updates, the Deploy plugin has a number of functions available to manage the update lifecycle.
+If you'd like to manually control updates, the Ionic plugin has a number of functions available to manage the update lifecycle.

 See the Deploy manual example for an example of using the plugin directly: